-2. Documentation required to be submitted to the State Agency (see chart on page AD-15&16)
+2. Documentation required to be submitted to the State Agency (see chart listed below and the following page)

-Entity Type Employer Identification Number (EIN), or Taxpayer Identification Number (TIN) Additional Documentation Sole Proprietor Any correspondence or documentation with the pre-printed EIN or TIN and name of business entity or individual from the Internal Revenue Service (IRS) Corporation Any correspondence or documentation with the pre-printed EIN and name of the business entity from IRS.
-1) A copy of the certificate of incorporation; and 2) corporate meeting minutes or letterhead stationery listing members and officers of the board of directors of the corporation; and 3) if applicable, a statement on letterhead stationery authorizing another person to obligate the business entity.
-Limited Liability Company (LLC) Any correspondence or documentation with the pre-printed EIN and name of the business entity from IRS 1) A copy of the certificate of Limited Liability; and 2) company meeting minutes or letterhead stationery listing the members of the LLC; and 3) if applicable, a statement on letterhead stationery authorizing another person to obligate the business entity.
-Private Non-Profit Organization Any correspondence or documentation with the pre-printed EIN or TIN and name of business entity or individual from the Internal Revenue Service (IRS) 1) Documentation of 501(c)(3); 2) If required, copy of most recent 990/990-EZ/990-N; 3) board meeting minutes on letterhead stationery listing the members of the orga- nization; and 4) if applicable, a statement on letterhead stationery authorizing another person to obligate the business entity.
+Entity Type Employer Identification Number (EIN), or Taxpayer Identification Number (TIN) Additional Documentation Sole Proprietor Any correspondence or documentation with the pre- printed EIN or TIN and name of business entity or individual from the Internal Revenue Service (IRS) Corporation Any correspondence or documentation with the pre- printed EIN and name of the business entity from IRS.
+A copy of the certificate of incorporation; and corporate meeting minutes or letterhead stationery listing members and officers of the board of directors of the corporation; and if applicable, a statement on letterhead stationery authorizing another person to obligate the business entity.
+Limited Liability Company (LLC) Any correspondence or documentation with the pre- printed EIN and name of the business entity from IRS A copy of the certificate of Limited Liability; and company meeting minutes or letterhead stationery listing the members of the LLC; and if applicable, a statement on letterhead stationery authorizing another person to obligate the business entity.
+Private Non- Profit Organization Any correspondence or documentation with the pre- printed EIN or TIN and name of business entity or individual from the Internal Revenue Service (IRS) Documentation of 501(c)(3); If required, copy of most recent 990/990-EZ/990-N; board meeting minutes on letterhead stationery listing the members of the organization; and if applicable, a statement on letterhead stationery authorizing another person to obligate the business entity.

-Other (only designated for a school or church if they are not an entity type listed in previous categories) Any correspondence or documentation with the pre-printed EIN and name of business entity from IRS A statement on letterhead stationery listing the names and title of the person who has authorization to obligate the business entity such as: • Military-base commander or designee. • School-superintendent, president, principal, dean of college, or division that administers the program. • Tribal-chief, governor, assistant chief, business manager, or tribal council member. • Church-pastor, business manager, or
+Other (only designated for a school or church if they are not an entity type listed in previous categories) Any correspondence or documentation with the pre- printed EIN and name of business entity from IRS A statement on letterhead stationery listing the names and title of the person who has authorization to obligate the business entity such as: Military-base commander or designee.
+School-superintendent, president, principal, dean of college, or division that administers the program.
+Tribal-chief, governor, assistant chief, business manager, or tribal council member.
+Church-pastor, business manager, or member of the governing board. -- --- --